Kokorick26/puzzle_solver/README.md

     return out
 ```

-You can run `inference.py` or a dedicated Colab notebook to visualize predictions.
+You can run `inference.py` and `prediction.py` to visualize predictions.

 ---